Distributed Split Computing Using Diffusive Metrics for UAV Swarms: Performance Evaluation

 \section{Performance Evaluation}

 Our simulation environment is designed to emulate the dynamic conditions of a large-scale UAV swarm executing split computing tasks.
 In our environment, UAVs are deployed over a 20×20 km area and follow circular trajectories with a movement radius of 1000 m, traveling at speeds of up to 75 m/s.
 Task arrivals are modeled as a Markov process with an average inter-arrival time of 60 ms, which accurately captures the random and bursty nature of workload generation.
 In addition, the simulator captures detailed communication and computation aspects,including realistic channel characteristics, transmission delays, and the heterogeneous computational capabilities of each UAV ensuring that both the physical movement and the fluctuating workload distribution among nodes are properly considered.
+Although the mission area is large, since the UAVs have high transmit power and predominantly have line-of-sight (LoS) links, and the network still remains largely connected for substantial portions of the flight.
+All the figures are presented with 95\% confidence intervals derived from 50 independent runs.
 Table~\ref{tab:simParams} shows the rest of the simulation parameters.

 Within this dynamic simulation framework, we evaluate five distinct task offloading strategies.
 In the first scenario, tasks are offloaded in a purely random manner to a neighboring UAV, providing a basic baseline for performance comparison.
 The second strategy follows a similar random selection process, but enforces an acyclic constraint to prevent redundant offloading cycles.
 The third approach adopts a greedy policy, where each UAV offloads its task to the least busy neighbor based on instantaneous load measurements, thus aiming to minimize processing delays.
 The fourth strategy, referred to as LocalOnly, eliminates offloading entirely so that tasks are processed solely on the originating UAV, which highlights the trade-off between local processing overhead and the benefits of collaborative offloading.
 Finally, our proposed Distributed method leverages a diffusive metric, to dynamically route tasks based on both the local UAV’s capacity and the capabilities of its neighbors.
 This comprehensive set of cases allows us to rigorously assess how different offloading mechanisms perform under the challenging conditions of a mobile, Markov-driven UAV swarm.